Young Black woman scrolling on her phone

 Evaluation

-My analysis shows the registration form is too long and clunky to fill out on mobile (friction costs).
+My analysis shows the registration form is too long and clunky to fill out on mobile.
 The form is hard to read and complete on phone.
 Since the form is being sent via SMS, people may be busy, or on the go in a public place.
 The form needs to be straight-forward to complete on the spot.

-People are deterred from getting help if the process is inconvenient (hassle factor).
-For example, there are too many unnecessary steps, the process is confusing, or if the effort seems unwarranted.
-The form must therefore be simplified and optimised for mobile.
+People are deterred from getting help or completing a desired outcome if the process is inconvenient (hassle factor).
+For example, if there are too many unnecessary questions on a form, or if the sign-up process is confusing, or if the effort seems unwarranted.
+A registration form or webpage must therefore be simplified and optimised for mobile.

 Asian people seated on public transport scroll and watch their phones